-New investments in qualifying assets used to generate electricity from alternative or renewable sources of energy and in qualifying electrical energy-efficient equipment, acquired after November 25, 2002 and before January 1, 2008, would be eligible for a 100% write-off in the year of acquisition.
+New investments in qualifying assets used to generate electricity from alternative or renewable sources of energy, acquired after November 25, 2002 and before January 1, 2008, would be eligible for a 100% write-off in the year of acquisition.
 The Minister of Energy or his or her delegate may determine which property qualifies for the fast write-off.